-- Since the Flint River Watershed Coalition (FRWC) is already doing this at approximately 30 sites (some of them outside the areas we're looking at) we should look at promoting, enhancing and expanding the current activity through: - -Advertising - -Purchasing equipment - -Providing volunteers - -Providing a place to summarize information - -Expanding to more parts of the watershed - -Providing funding for administrative costs (current coordinator is a volunteer) - -Updating volunteer training - -Adding sampling sites - -Correlate all information (from all 5 monitoring activities) onto one centralized mapping site - Have a joint meeting between the FRWC board members and members of this committee to assess the limitations of the current program and see where we could improve the quality of the program.
+- Since the Flint River Watershed Coalition (FRWC) is already doing this at approximately 30 sites (some of them outside the areas we're looking at) we should look at promoting, enhancing and expanding the current activity through: - -Advertising - -Purchasing equipment - -Providing volunteers - -Providing a place to summarize information - -Expanding to more parts of the watershed - -Providing funding for administrative costs (current coordinator is a volunteer) - -Updating volunteer training - -Adding sampling sites - -Correlate all information (from all 5 monitoring activities) onto one centralized mapping site - Having the FRWC include at least 2 Shaiwassee River sites for Benthic Monitoring - Have a joint meeting between the FRWC board members and members of this committee to assess the limitations of the current program and see where we could improve the quality of the program.
 This falls in line with the philosophy of partnering with existing community programs to comply with the NPDES Phase II Permit. - Get public involved in collecting data.

-- Brent Nickola explained how benthic macroinvertebrates are good indicators of the quality of water in a stream. - Set the timeframe of Spring 2005 to determine what enhancements are most needed by FRWC and how they may be implemented. - Deciding what percentage of the available funds should be allocated for this.
+- Set the timeframe of Spring 2009 to determine what enhancements are most needed by FRWC and how they may be implemented. - Deciding what percentage of the available funds should be allocated for this.